The Bankrate promise

-There are two main types of beneficiaries—irrevocable and revocable.
-An irrevocable beneficiary is someone who has full rights to the funds from your life insurance policy.
-Even if you want to change the beneficiary on your policy, an irrevocable beneficiary will still be able to receive the death benefit because of the terms of the contract.
+There are two main types of beneficiaries: irrevocable and revocable.
+In some cases, a person is an irrevocable beneficiary, meaning they have full rights to the funds from your life insurance policy unless they consent to being removed.
+Even if you want to change the beneficiary on your policy, you will not be able to make this change on your own and an irrevocable beneficiary will still be able to receive the death benefit due to the terms of the contract.

 The only way to remove an irrevocable beneficiary from your policy is for them to agree to forfeit their rights to the money.
 This can often be a difficult situation, especially because removing an irrevocable beneficiary from your policy often involves lawyers.
 It is not as simple as contacting your insurance company to have a new beneficiary added to your policy statement.

-When comparing a revocable beneficiary vs irrevocable beneficiary, you can think of them as opposites.
-A revocable beneficiary is someone who does not have full access to the funds from your life insurance policy.
+When comparing a revocable beneficiary vs. irrevocable beneficiary, the scenario is completely the opposite.
+A revocable beneficiary is someone whose rights to your life insurance benefits can be revoked or changed while you’re still alive, should you choose to do so.
 You can remove them from your policy at any time, for any reason, and they do not need to approve this change.
 They also have no access to your policy and cannot make any changes.